Three years full-time.

 - Gain practical experience by organising the University of Suffolk’s Summer Ball and local business events.

 - Our partnerships with international universities provide a diversity of opportunities to study or work abroad.

 - Your employability is our priority – we support you in honing your CV and defining your goals.

-Are you considering a career in event management?
+Are you considering a career in event and marketing management?
 Our degree equips you with a spectrum of skills required to get your career off to a flying start.
 Plus, we take an innovative approach, exploring the latest practices in the field.